Carolina Reaper substitute options arranged side by side for cooking swaps

 Red Savina Habanero: Once the world record holder at 350,000-580,000 SHU, the Red Savina feels like a superhot compared to a bell pepper, but it is outclassed by the Reaper by a factor of three or more.
 The fruity profile aligns, but the thermal impact does not.

-When substituting Carolina Reaper (1.4M–2.2M SHU), always start with less of a hotter substitute and add more to taste.
-For milder substitutes, you can increase the quantity.
+Substitution tip: When substituting Carolina Reaper (1.4M–2.2M SHU), start with less of a hotter substitute and add more to taste.
+For milder substitutes, increase the quantity.
 Our swap ratio calculator gives precise conversion amounts, and the heat unit converter translates between Scoville and other scales.

 Fact-Checked & Expert Reviewed